Skip to main content

 The Ledger

 Every balance change is recorded as a journal entry with two sides: a debit and a credit.
-When a participant earns points, the credit goes to the participant and the corresponding debit comes from the program wallet.
+When a participant earns points, the credit goes to the participant and the corresponding debit comes from a source account: the system issuance account for UNLIMITED assets, or the program wallet for PREFUNDED.
 Nothing is ever mutated in place.
 This gives you a complete audit trail: you can trace any balance back to the event and rule that created it.

 End-to-End Example